 Some developers are pushing for Apple to reduce or even eliminate the App Store commission.
 Now the company has issued a warning to investors.

-Since the launch of the App Store in 2008, Apple has charged developers and app providers a fee of 30 percent for every sale.
-This includes apps as well as in-app purchases.
-Over time, Apple has already responded by reducing the costs.
-This means that recurring subscriptions are only charged 15 percent from the second year onwards.
-However, most transactions are one-time purchases and not subscriptions.
-In light of the current situation, Apple has informed its investors that any reduction in this 30 percent App Store commission will have a significant impact on their revenue and thus the company's financial results. reported Bloomberg.
-According to the news channel, Apple sent the following message:
+Since the launch of the App Store in 2008, Apple has charged developers and app providers a 30 percent commission on every sale.
+This includes both apps and in-app purchases.
+Apple has already reduced this fee once, lowering it to 15 percent for recurring subscriptions starting in the second year.
+However, most transactions are one-time purchases, not subscriptions.
+Given the current situation, Apple has informed its investors that any reduction in this 30 percent App Store commission will significantly impact its revenue and, consequently, the company's financial results, according to Bloomberg.
+The news outlet reports that Apple sent out the following statement:

 If the commission rate the Company retains on such sales is reduced or otherwise restricted or eliminated, the Company's financial condition and results of operations could be materially adversely affected.